Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 🥾 Must-Do: Dune Climb, Pierce Stocking Scenic Drive, Empire Bluff Trail

-Good to Know: Go early in summer to avoid the crowds at the Dune Climb
+Good to Know: Go early in summer to beat the crowds at the Dune Climb

 💡 INSIDER TIP: Skip the Dune Climb crowds and hike the Empire Bluff Trail instead.
 It’s a moderate 1.5-mile round trip through the woods that ends at one of the most jaw-dropping panoramic views of Sleeping Bear Dunes, South Manitou Island, and Lake Michigan.
 Trust me on this one.